DriesVerb/BitCoinConverter/README.md

 Check out the project here https://driesverb.github.io/BitCoinConverter/

-A project that converts Bitcoin into any selected currency and show a graph of the last 31 days.
+A project that converts Bitcoin into any selected currency and shows a graph of the last 31 days.

 🐻 State management via Zustand.